rob-myers/rob-myers.github.io/articles/tech2.md

 ></div>

-Technically an undirected graph is just a symmetric binary relation.
+Technically, an undirected graph is just a symmetric binary relation.
 We have made it concrete by depicting each node as the centroid of its respective triangle.
 This provides a weight for each edge i.e. the distance between the centroids.
 Then the length of a path through the undirected graph may be defined as the sum of its edge's weights.